nmeyer/node-style-guide/Readme.md

 ![Creative Commons License](http://i.creativecommons.org/l/by-sa/3.0/88x31.png)

-## 2 Spaces for indention
+## 4 Spaces for indention

-Use 2 spaces for indenting your code and swear an oath to never mix tabs and spaces - a special kind of hell is awaiting you otherwise.
+Use 4 spaces for indenting your code and swear an oath to never mix tabs and spaces - a special kind of hell is awaiting you otherwise.

-## Newlines

-Use UNIX-style newlines (`\n`), and a newline character as the last character of a file.
-Windows-style newlines (`\r\n`) are forbidden inside any repository.
+Generally your editor should have a setting called "soft-tabs" that makes this rule dead-simple to follow.

 ## No trailing whitespace